 Gil Penalosa is passionate about cities for all people.
-Gil advises decision makers and communities on how to create vibrant cities and healthy communities and focuses on the design and use of parks and streets as great public places, as well as sustainable mobility: walking, riding bicycles, using public transit, and the new use of cars.
+Gil advises decision-makers and communities on creating vibrant cities and healthy communities and focuses on the design and use of parks and streets as great public places, as well as sustainable mobility: walking, riding bicycles, using public transit, and the new use of cars.

-Gil is the founder and chair of the board of the internationally recognized non-profit organization 8 80 Cities.
-The organization was created centred on a simple but powerful philosophy; if you create a great city for an 8 year old and an 80 year old, you will create a successful city for all people.
+Gil is the founder of 8 80 Cities, and created the organization centred on a simple but powerful philosophy: if you create a great city for an 8-year-old and an 80-year-old, you will create a successful city for all people.

 Gil also runs his own international consulting firm – Gil Penalosa & Associates, and is an accomplished keynote speaker and facilitator of strategic workshops.